tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 Tiny 24h Weather Forecast Germany
 =================================

-An android app with a widget that presents a 24 hours weather forecast based on the open data of the Deutscher Wetterdienst (DWD).
+An android app with a widget that presents a 24 hours weather forecast based on open data from the Deutscher Wetterdienst (DWD).

 How to get the app
 ------------------